help-me-mom/ng-mocks/README.md

 #### isMockedNgDefOf

-This function helps when we need to verify that a class is actually a mock copy of a class.
+This function helps when we need to verify that a class is actually a mock class.

-- `isMockedNgDefOf( MockClass, SomeClass, 'm' )` - checks whether `MockClass` is a mock copy of `SomeClass` and a module
+- `isMockedNgDefOf( MockClass, SomeClass, 'm' )` - checks whether `MockClass` is a mock object of `SomeClass` and a module
-- `isMockedNgDefOf( MockClass, SomeClass, 'c' )` - checks whether `MockClass` is a mock copy of `SomeClass` and a component
+- `isMockedNgDefOf( MockClass, SomeClass, 'c' )` - checks whether `MockClass` is a mock object of `SomeClass` and a component
-- `isMockedNgDefOf( MockClass, SomeClass, 'd' )` - checks whether `MockClass` is a mock copy of `SomeClass` and a directive
+- `isMockedNgDefOf( MockClass, SomeClass, 'd' )` - checks whether `MockClass` is a mock object of `SomeClass` and a directive
-- `isMockedNgDefOf( MockClass, SomeClass, 'p' )` - checks whether `MockClass` is a mock copy of `SomeClass` and a pipe
+- `isMockedNgDefOf( MockClass, SomeClass, 'p' )` - checks whether `MockClass` is a mock object of `SomeClass` and a pipe
-- `isMockedNgDefOf( MockClass, SomeClass )` - checks whether `MockClass` is a mock copy of `SomeClass`
+- `isMockedNgDefOf( MockClass, SomeClass )` - checks whether `MockClass` is a mock object of `SomeClass`

 #### getMockedNgDefOf

-This function helps when in a test we want to get a mock copy of a class created in TestBed.
+This function helps when in a test we want to get a mock class of something configured in TestBed.

 - `getMockedNgDefOf( SomeClass, 'm' )` - returns an existing `MockedModule<SomeClass>` of `SomeClass`
 - `getMockedNgDefOf( SomeClass, 'c' )` - returns an existing `MockedComponent<SomeClass>` of `SomeClass`